Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 Each Brain in an environment can have a corresponding curriculum.
 These curriculums are held in what we call a metacurriculum.
-A metacurriculum allows different brains to follow different curriculums within the same environment.
+A metacurriculum allows different Brains to follow different curriculums within the same environment.

 ### Specifying a Metacurriculum